johnnysaldana/matchify/README.md

 | BertMatchModel | **0.629** | 0.133 | **1.000** | 0.235 |
 | SiameseMatchModel | 0.626 | 0.406 | **1.000** | 0.578 |

-The four trained models cluster tightly on MRR (~0.62–0.63), so on this dataset the deciding factor is precision at threshold 0.5 — the MLP comes out ahead.
-ExactMatchModel performs much better here than on the other benchmarks because the synthetic generator does produce perfect-duplicate records (~20% of the population); its recall is capped by the close-match population it can never catch.
+The four trained models cluster tightly on MRR (~0.62-0.63), so on this dataset the deciding factor is precision at threshold 0.5, and the MLP comes out ahead.
+ExactMatchModel performs much better here than on the other benchmarks because the synthetic generator does produce perfect-duplicate records (~20% of the population).
+Its recall is capped by the close-match population it can never catch.

 Three stories in the data:

 - **Loose-text data (Amazon-Google):** the methodological progression pays off.
-Each new tier — distance features → learned weighting (MLP) → pretrained encoder (BERT) → fine-tuned encoder (Siamese) — raises MRR.
+Each new tier (distance features, learned weighting (MLP), pretrained encoder (BERT), fine-tuned encoder (Siamese)) raises MRR.
   SiameseMatchModel wins on ranking by ~7 MRR points over BERT and ~13 over MLP, because product descriptions reward an encoder that has *seen this dataset's positive/negative pairs*.
 - **Structured data (DBLP-ACM):** the title field is nearly deterministic so all four trained models converge on MRR 0.92–0.92.
 F1 separates